RT-LOC/docs/docs/hardware/hw_interface_ble.md

 We need to have a service that allows us to exchange at least the distances (and possibly other data).

 #### Nordic UART Service (NUS)
-The NUS is a proprietary BLE service that mimics UART over bluetooth.
+The NUS is a proprietary BLE service that mimics UART over Bluetooth.
 This means essentially that we can send any arrays of data up and down via the RX and TX datachannel.

 You can send any kind of data, so we can send strings of readable text, or encode the data via a binary protocol.